Contamination Land Remediation and Validation Solutions

 We prepare clear, regulator-ready validation reports that document:

-• Any residual risks or long-term management measures
+• Any residual risks or long-term management requirements.

 Who We Help

-• Civil and infrastructure contractors managing site preparation works
+• Civil contractors and builders managing site preparation works.

-• Government agencies and councils remediating legacy sites
+• Government agencies and councils remediating legacy contaminated sites.

 Why Choose Confluence Environmental?

-• End-to-end support – from RAP to remediation to validation
+• End-to-end capability – from Remediation Action Plans (RAPs) to validation and final clearance.

-We make remediation practical, efficient, and regulator-ready — no red tape, just results.
+We make remediation practical, efficient, and compliant — delivering outcomes without delays or red tape.

 Where We Operate